-View and download this simple fact sheet that illustrates the Foundation's commitment to education, entrepreneurship and Kansas City.
+View and download a fact sheet that illustrates the Foundation's commitment to education, entrepreneurship and Kansas City.

 Ewing Marion Kauffman School

 Public charter school opened in 2011 in KCMO.
 At full capacity will serve 1,100 students from grades 5–12.
 The school's college-preparatory curriculum is designed to accelerate student achievement in reading, math, and science.
 Located at 63rd Street and The Paseo.